5 Answers You Don’t Want to Hear From Your Lawyer

 3. Can I avoid providing full financial disclosure including 12 months bank statements etc.?

-It is however essential that the summary information is complete and accurate to avoid the potential for an application for an order to be set aside for non disclosure at a later date.
+The short answer is yes, if both spouses agree, you can provide short summary disclosure in the form of a statement of information as opposed to the significantly longer Form EIt is however essential that the summary information is complete and accurate to avoid the potential for an application for an order to be set aside for non disclosure at a later date.

 It is also only possible to simply have a summary disclosure if your spouse agrees.
 It is not unusual for one spouse to have a much greater knowledge of the couple’s financial position than the other.
+In these situations, the other spouse would normally want there to be full disclosure by way of Form E and attachments.

 4. My friend got this result can you do the same for me?

+No two divorces are the same.
+It is potentially dangerous to assume that what has happened to a member of your family, or work colleague, will be the same for you.
 By way of example, I have had people assume that they will get a clean break because a work colleague has, without appreciating that that colleague has a spouse earning considerably more than their own.

 Likewise with family trusts, whether these are taken into account does not just depend on the availability of the trust, but also the need of the person looking for financial provision from the trust.
 This may vary between in-laws so to speak.